jparkington/Electric-Brew/README.md

 ```
 ![02 - Hourly Variation of kWh by Month](<./fig/analysis/jp/02 - Hourly Variation of kWh by Month.png>)

 Following our examination of the kWh versus total cost relationship, the analysis of hourly kWh usage by month uncovers its stark seasonal variations, reflecting the brewery's heightened energy demands during the colder months, likely exacerbated by the need for heating during Maine's harsh winters.
-That necessity had become even more pronounced in the context of COVID-19, whcih we'll explore in later charts.
+That necessity had become even more pronounced in the context of COVID-19, which we'll explore in later charts.

-From the data, we observe that the energy usage peaks in the winter months, with January and December recording the highest average kWh usage at **0.94** and **0.96** respectively.
+From the data, we observe that the energy usage peaks in the winter months, with January and December recording the highest average kWh usage at **0.99** and **1.01** respectively.
 This trend is indicative of increased heating requirements and possibly a higher operational pace during the holiday season.
-In contrast, the milder months of April and May show the lowest energy consumption, averaging at **0.75** and **0.73** kWh.
+In contrast, the milder months of April and May show lower energy consumption, averaging at **0.78** and **0.73** kWh.
 The hourly breakdown within each month further reveals a consistent pattern of energy usage ramping up during the morning hours, peaking in the midday to early afternoon, and then gradually declining towards the night.
 This pattern aligns with typical operational hours and suggests that most energy-intensive activities occur during the day, tapering off as the brewery closes for the night.

-Aligning energy-intensive processes with periods of lower kWh usage, especially during off-peak hours, could save on operational costs, assuming variables rates are available for Austin Street to opt into.
+Aligning energy-intensive processes with periods of lower kWh usage, especially during off-peak hours, could save on operational costs, assuming variable rates are available for Austin Street to opt into.
 Implementing energy storage solutions could also be beneficial, allowing the brewery to store energy during off-peak hours for use during peak demand times.

 <br>